 Toothache pain can be extremely distracting and often become a sufferer’s sole area of focus.
-The time between experiencing toothache pain and seeing an emergency dentist can be excruciating.
+So the time between experiencing toothache pain and seeing an emergency dentist can be excruciating.
 This post examines toothache pain and offers some tips on what to do until you are able to get a dental appointment.

-Warning signs of a persistent toothache can include sharp, shooting or throbbing pain at irregular periods.
+Warning signs of a persistent toothache can include sharp, shooting, or throbbing pain at irregular periods.
 If you experience these symptoms, schedule an appointment with a dentist as soon as possible.

 The best way to stop toothache pain is by seeing a dentist as quickly as possible (Dr. Stone sees emergencies the same day).
 Severe pain is considered a dental emergency and should be treated as such.
 When calling for an appointment, give the receptionist an honest accounting of your pain and condition.
 Most dentists leave some flexibility in their weekly schedules to accommodate dental emergencies.

-Causes of Toothache Pain
+Causes of toothache pain

 For swelling or irritation of the gums, placing a warm (moistened) tea bag against the affected area can provide significant relief.
 This should not be used on a regular basis though, as constant exposure to tea can cause staining of the teeth and gums.
 The tea does not treat the infection and is only symptomatic treatment.